 LAAF 2026 proves home is where the art is

-Liverpool Arab Arts Festival (LAAF) returns to city venues this July – and the first events have now been announced.
+Liverpool Arab Arts Festival (LAAF) returns to city venues this month – and the full programme has now been confirmed.

 This year’s festival takes place between July 17-26 and will include a varied programme including performances, talks, workshops and family-friendly activities across art forms such as theatre, music, the visual arts and film.